01 / 04Vision & Thinking

 05

 The best businesses solve real problems.
 Commerce and impact are not at odds.
-They are the same architecture built with different metrics.
+They are the same architecture measured against different metrics.

 Interested in the conversation?